David Carral

 Born in 1989; Spanish national; based in Montpellier, France; photo from 2023

 Broadly speaking, I am interested in the study of logical languages (mostly first-order logic, existential rules, and Description Logics) and their theoretical/computational properties.
-More precisely, here are some research questions that I am looking into these days:
+More precisely, here are some research questions that interest me these days:

-• If a first-order logic (FOL) theory is FO-rewritable or has the bounded-treewidth model property, does it also have the finite model property?
+• If a first-order theory without equality is rewritable or has the bounded-treewidth model property, does it also have the finite model property?

-• If a FOL theory is FO-rewritable and has the universal model finite property, is it also uniformly bounded?
+• If a first-order theory is rewritable and has the finite universal model property, is it also uniformly bounded?

-• What are the expressivity limits of FOL languages that are decidable or semi-decidable?
+• What are the expressivity limits of first-order languages that are decidable or semi-decidable?

-• What is the query complexity of solving Boolean query entailment over FOL theories that are FO-rewritable?
+• What is the query complexity of solving boolean query entailment over existential rule theories that are rewritable?

-• What is the undecidability status of checking if a FOL theory is FO-rewritable?
+• What is the undecidability status of checking if an existential rule theory is rewritable?

 • If we can decide boolean conjunctive query entailment for a fragment of existential rules, can we also decide chase termination for this fragment?

 You can use the links below to download everything I have published since 2021; check up my previous personal page for articles published before that year.
-Also, please let me know if there are any broken links or publications that you cannot access.
+Also, please let me know if there are any broken links or have issues accessing any publications.

 2023